2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 • Support initiatives that foster a school environment free of toxic substances;

-• Support expansion of lead-free and PFOAS/PFAS free water laws, regulations and initiatives
+• Support expansion of lead-free and PFAS free water laws, regulations and initiatives

 • Support funding and services for Raise the Age implementation;

-• Support legislation, regulations, and policies that create safe, inclusive, supportive, and accepting school environments for transgender and gender non-conforming students.
+• Support legislation, regulations, and policies that create safe, inclusive, supportive, affirming, and accepting school environments for transgender and gender non-conforming students; and.

 Parent and Family Engagement